This post may contain affiliate links. Please read my disclosure policy.

 squash-casserole-DSC_1981

-Squash Casserole is a one of those recipes that you’ll find for nearly every holiday, reunion, or special occasion when my family gets together.
-I make it a lot in the for summer Sunday suppers when squash is fresh from my vegetable garden too.
+Squash Casserole is one of those recipes that you’ll find for nearly every holiday, reunion, or special occasion when my family gets together.
+I make it a lot in the summer when squash is fresh from my vegetable garden too.

-It’s just one of those recipes that is a foolproof crowd pleaser.
-And this recipe is exceptionally delicious and frequently requested!
+It’s just one of those recipes that is a foolproof crowd-pleaser.
+This recipe is exceptionally delicious and frequently requested!
+If you are looking for more squash recipes, you may enjoy my oven-roasted squash, air fryer squash, and fried squash recipes.
+Yum!

 Squash Casserole Recipe